|Rare Book & Manuscript Library|

 At a Glance

 Letters addressed to the Cranes from various members of the Crane and Howorth families, and from prominent literary figures such as Joseph Conrad, Henry James, H.G.
 Wells, George Bernard Shaw, Hamlin Garland, Elbert Hubbard, and Rider Haggard.
-A number of these letters relate to Mrs. Crane's activities after Crane's death, but the majority have to do with life at Brede Place in Sussex.
+A number of these letters relate to Cora Crane's activities after Stephen Crane's death, but the majority have to do with life at Brede Place in Sussex.
 Also present are a number of holograph manuscripts of Stephen Crane's literary works and manuscripts and typescripts of other material which he dictated.
 There is a group of stories and articles by Cora Crane, some pictures, photographs, art, and memorabilia.
 Also, seventy-four books from Crane's library, many of them signed.

 Using the Collection